narsimlukemsaram/MRS-Summer-School-2024/README.md

+The 2024 IEEE Multi-Robot Systems (MRS) Summer School took place at the Czech Technical University (CTU) in Prague, Czech Republic, from July 29 to August 02, 2024.
+The event includes lectures, seminars, hands-on sessions, and social activities.

 We participated in both the simulation and real-world challenges.
 It was a great experience.

 # MRS Summer School 2024: Multi-Robot Inspection and Monitoring